seoi99/foodie/README.md

 * Foodie is single-page application inspired by Yelp.
 It is full-stack application that uses
- Ruby on the rails as a backend to store data, uses JQuery, React, Redux as a frontend framework to interact with user's  preference over Food.
+ Ruby on rails as a backend to store data, uses JQuery, React, Redux as a frontend framework to interact with user's preferences about Food.

 Please feel free to take a look at my website!